nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example:

-* `schedule 2 m/Insurance Plan @ 2020-02-28 14:30` schedules a Insurance Plan meeting with the client indexed 2 on the
+* `schedule 2 m/Insurance Plan @ 2020-02-28 14:30` schedules a Insurance Plan meeting with your client indexed 2 on the
   display at 2020/2/28 2:30 pm.

 #### Unscheduling a meetup